phongtrgg/web-shoporder/README.md

 # PROJECT APP SHOP CLONE

-A website to book hotel rooms and introduce hotels
+A website for ordering commercial products and introducing products

 In the admin section, you can add product, images, prices, introductions...The system will update and add interfaces